 Funded internship program

 What if you could spend the summer after your junior year in a dream internship — and get funding from Connecticut College to be there?
 In summer 2014, 340 rising seniors — three-quarters of the Class of 2015 — did just that.
 And when we say dream internship, Connecticut College students dream big.
 Swimming with dolphins?
 Been there.
 Working at Google and MTV?
 Done that.
 Conducting biomedical research at a top hospital?
 Check!
-If you can dream it, our Career Enhancing Life Skills (CELS) counselors can help you get there.
+If you can dream it, our Career Enhancing Life Skills (CELS) advisers can help you get there.
 Check out some recent internships.

 This educational award opens doors

 Connecticut College is one of only four colleges in the country that offers all students a funded internship, and it has awarded more than 3,000 of them in 15 years.

 Liberal arts students tend to have diverse interests, something we encourage at Connecticut College.
 But that well-roundedness doesn’t always align with rigid qualifications for traditional internship programs.
-For that reason, CELS counselors encourage students to think beyond advertised internships and pitch their ideas directly to a company or nonprofit.
+For that reason, CELS advisers encourage students to think beyond advertised internships and pitch their ideas directly to a company or nonprofit.

 The College funding is key to making the pitch to companies and organizations.
 Many smaller companies, nonprofits and government agencies don’t have the resources to pay interns, and sometimes larger companies only have funding for narrowly defined opportunities.
 Because the College pays this educational award, you are more likely to land the internship you want most.